jessepav/lacygoill-wiki-backup/admin/systemd.md

     $ sudo systemctl stop ssh
     $ systemctl status ssh
-    loaded and inactive~
+    loaded and inactive˜

     $ sudo systemctl start 'ss*'
     $ systemctl status ssh
-    loaded and inactive~
+    loaded and inactive˜
                ^^
-               ✘ it should be loaded and active~
+               ✘ it should be loaded and active˜

 ## How to see the status of all services whose name begin with `vbox`?